Economic Development Authority

 - At Large: Vacancy

-The City Beautification Committee serves to recognize business owners who have made an effort to clean, repair, improve, and enhance the overall aesthetics of their property to maintain the beauty of their neighborhood.
+The Beautification Committee serves to recognize business owners who have made an effort to clean, repair, improve, and enhance the overall aesthetics of their property to maintain the beauty of their neighborhood.
 This committee encourages community improvements while enhancing our city’s visual image and economic vitality.
 They meet on a monthly basis from April through October, generally during the morning.